Shamir-Lab/EMP/README.md

 `--pf`: parallelization factor - number of cores EMP uses.
 `--network_file`: file of the biological network of the analysis.
 `--override_permutations`: whether existing permutation with same positional index should be deleted.
-`--additional_args`: additional arguments that are relevant to a particular NBMD algorithm.
+`--additional_args`: additional arguments that are relevant to a particular AMI algorithm.

-3. `generate_true_solution.py`: Generates an NBMD solution based on the original (i.e. non-permuted) scores.
+3. `generate_true_solution.py`: Generates an AMI solution based on the original (i.e. non-permuted) scores.
 parameters:
 `--dataset_file`: path to dataset file.
-`--algo`: NBMD algorithm.
+`--algo`: AMI algorithm.
 `--permuted_solutions_folder`: folder where permuted solutions reside.
 `--true_solutions_folder`: folder where true solutions reside.
 `--go_folder`: folder where GO files are located.
 `--network_file`: file of the biological network of the analysis.
-`--additional_args`: additional arguments that are relevant to a particular NBMD algorithm.
+`--additional_args`: additional arguments that are relevant to a particular AMI algorithm.

 4. `aggregare_bg_distribution.py`: Aggregates permuted solutions into a background distribution.
 parameters:
 `--dataset_file`: path to dataset file.
-`--algo`: NBMD algorithm.
+`--algo`: AMI algorithm.
 `--permuted_solutions_folder`: folder where permuted solutions reside.
 `--true_solutions_folder`: folder where true solutions reside.
 `--report_folder`: folder where analysis results reside.